tuantvk/javascript-interview-questions-developer/README_EN.md

 Let's go !!!

-## Câu 0: What is Javascript?
+## Question 0: What is Javascript?

 __JavaScript__, according to the current version, is an interpreted programming language developed from prototype ideas.
 This language is widely used for website (client-side) as well as server-side (use __Nodejs__)

 ---

-## Câu 1: What is the difference between JavaScript and JScript?
+## Question 1: What is the difference between JavaScript and JScript?

 Simply, you can say JScript same as JavaScript but it is provided by Microsoft

 ---

-## Câu 2: In javascript what is the window object used for?
+## Question 2: In javascript what is the window object used for?

 The window object is automatically created by the browser representing a browser window.
 This is used to display dialog box that pops up like alert, confirm , v.v. and everything in Javascript as __object, functions, variables__ can all become __window object__ including __HTML DOM__.